Skip to main content

 Every imaging modality is a different lens.
 Picking the wrong one is like using a microscope to look at the moon.

-ModalityBest atWhen we reach for it
+ModalityBest atWhen we use it

-UltrasoundSoft tissue and motion in real timeEchocardiogram for the pump and valves, abdominal for gallbladder or liver, vascular for carotid plaque or DVT.
+UltrasoundSoft tissue and motion as it happensEchocardiogram for the pump and valves, abdominal for gallbladder or liver, vascular for carotid plaque or DVT.
 No radiation, low cost, often the first move.

 CTBone, lung air, acute bleeding, coronary arteriesCoronary calcium scoring and coronary CT angiography for cardiovascular risk; low-dose CT for lung cancer in smokers; CT for acute chest, abdominal, or head pain.